aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to XLTX or Online App" h2="Export MOBI to XLTX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to XLTX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add MOBI to XLTX conversion feature to any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, making it easy to create powerful and feature-rich applications.

+The process of converting MOBI to XLTX is simple and straightforward.
+It can be accomplished in two steps.
+Firstly, you can use Aspose.Words for .NET to export MOBI to HTML.
+This component provides a wide range of features and capabilities, making it easy to create powerful and feature-rich applications.
+It also provides a comprehensive set of APIs that allow developers to manipulate documents in a variety of ways.

+Once the MOBI file has been converted to HTML, you can use Aspose.Cells for .NET to convert the HTML to XLTX.
+This powerful Spreadsheet Programming API provides a comprehensive set of APIs that allow developers to manipulate spreadsheets in a variety of ways.
+It also provides a wide range of features and capabilities, making it easy to create powerful and feature-rich applications.

+By using Aspose.Total for .NET, developers can quickly and easily add MOBI to XLTX conversion feature to any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, making it easy to create powerful and feature-rich applications.
+It also provides a comprehensive set of APIs that allow developers to manipulate documents and spreadsheets in a variety of ways.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}